-I am professor of Social Medicine at the Karolinska Institutet and medical officer at the Center for epidemiology and Community Medicine, Stockholm County Council.
-Since 2014 I have a half time position as Secretary General of the Swedish Research Council for Health, Working Life and Welfare.
+Professor of Social Medicine at the Karolinska Institutet and medical officer at the Center for epidemiology and Community Medicine, Stockholm County Council.
+Since 2014 I have a part time position as Secretary General of the Swedish Research Council for Health, Working Life and Welfare.

 - MD and board certified specialist in Social Medicine

 Main research areas are epidemiology and health services research, with focus on mental disorders, alcohol and drugs.
 In particular, I have worked with longitudinal studies, following persons over time to analyze risk factors and consequences of disorders and health problems.

 Particular research areas have been related to alcohol, cannabis, schizophrenia and suicide.
 A research area of particular interest has been health effects of cannabis use, especially risk of schizophrenia and other psychoses.

 Throughout my carrier I have been teaching Social Medicine and Public Health in various programs and for different groups.
 During many years I was course leader for the teaching of Social Medicine/Community Medicine/Public Health (terminology varied over the years) in the curriculum for medical students.